Vencord/Vesktop/README.md

-# Vencord Desktop
+# Vesktop

-Vencord Desktop is a cross platform desktop app aiming to give you a snappier Discord experience with Vencord pre-installed
+Vesktop is a cross platform desktop app aiming to give you a snappier Discord experience with Vencord pre-installed

 **Not yet supported**:
 - Global Keybinds